Overlay

 What is NatWest's gifted deposit policy?

-At NatWest, we currently don't have a limit on the maximum amount of gifted deposit that can be used as a percentage of the total deposit within a property purchase.
+At NatWest, we currently don't have maximum gifted deposit limits.
+This means that a gifted deposit can be used to cover any percentage of the total deposit within a property purchase.

-For a NatWest mortgage with a gifted deposit, we require a signed letter or email (no signature required) from the gifting party, confirming the gift is either non repayable or repayable.
+Looking to take out a NatWest mortgage with a gifted deposit?
+We require a confirmation letter or email (no signature required) from the gifting party.
+This should confirm whether the gift is either non-repayable or repayable.

 If repayable, the details of the repayment should be outlined in the letter.
-This will then be included in affordability calculations (how we decide how likely you are to be able to afford your mortgage repayments).
+This will then be included in affordability calculations.
+This is how we decide how likely you are to be able to afford mortgage repayments.

 Our first time buyer guide